itaikatsir/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 •Activity factor is renamed with descriptive activity names.
 •Activity column is assigned the descriptive factors.

 Part 4: Appropriately labels the data set with descriptive activity names.
 Assumption: Descriptive names = descriptive column names.
-Column names also set in Part 2

 Part 5: Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 •Data set created above is transformed into a data table.